devopsarr/readarr-go/readarr/docs/QualityProfileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateApiV1QualityProfileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateQualityProfileRequest struct via the builder pattern

 Name | Type | Description  | Notes